andrii0yerko/IASA_DatabaseCoursework/README.md

 All database-related scripts are placed in the `Scripts` folder.

 Run `Utils/create_tables.sql` first and then all the scripts from `Tasks` in order of numbering.
+For CRUD with WebUI run `Utils/webui_crud_support.sql`.

 In case you need some data for demonstration, then tables can be filled by calling scripts from `Utils/Inserts` (generated with [Mockaroo](https://www.mockaroo.com/)) and then `Utils/generators.sql` for filling tables that use related data (notice, that it uses random for generation, so results may differ from run to run)